OssianEriksson/twizy-control-2021/docs/README.md

 # twizy-control-2021 Documentation

+These pages contain information regarding ROS related development on the autonomous Renault Twizy at Chalmers University of Technology, Gothenburg.
-Documentation of the code and structure of this repo as well as of Chalmer's customized Renault Twizy.
+This includes documentation of software as well as hardware.

 # Table of Contents